-- If your agents can use preprovisioned WebRTC phones, their phones can communicate with Genesys Multicloud CX cloud directly over the Internet. - If an agent cannot use a preprovisioned phone, additional considerations and provisioning within Genesys Multicloud CX cloud apply.
+- If your agents can use preprovisioned WebRTC phones or Webphone applications, their phones can communicate with Genesys Multicloud CX cloud directly over the Internet. - If an agent cannot use a preprovisioned phone, additional considerations and provisioning within Genesys Multicloud CX cloud apply.
 Contact your Technical Account Manager or Customer Success Manager for more information.

 Amongst other requirements, you might need to define a new type of phone for the agent and/or create a new Extension DN and Place.
-A typical agent phone type in an emergency situation is PSTN or WebRTC.
+A typical agent phone type in an emergency situation is PSTN, WebRTC, or Webphone.